 Your DTI ratio shouldn’t exceed 43% for a home equity loan, but you may qualify with a ratio as high as 50%, depending on your lender.

 Credit and payment history

-Lenders must determine whether you’re able to repay any mortgage loans you take out, including a home equity loan.
-They’ll review your overall credit history, including:
+Lenders must also determine whether you’re a creditworthy borrower.
+They’ll review your overall credit profile, which includes:

 Your payment history is also scrutinized — whether on-time or late — as well as any accounts you have in collections.

 Pros and cons of a home equity loan

 Consider the following pros and cons of a home equity loan as you decide whether it’s the right choice for you.